Monday, 4 April, 2011

 To sum up, I’m now wearing a hat twenty-four hours a day, which includes sleeping hours and shower time.
 This may well prove to be a lengthy resolution – time will tell.

-Perhaps now would be a good time to take the blog elsewhere – back to a better time when I had hair.
+Perhaps now would be a good time to take the story elsewhere – back to a better time when I had hair.

 Our first experience of Thailand came in the form of a dancing plant.
 Thomas Edison invented the light bulb, while Hans Lippershey gave us the telescope – undeniably two of the best creations of all time.
 However, who knew that both of those could so easily be trumped many years down the line, when some bloke in Thailand would go on to gift the world with the dancing plant!